poojagupta20/DSpace_Documentation_DiracAI/README.md

 -    lastname = admin
 -    Select  when it asks for Is the above data correct? (y or n)
 -    password as admin
--    reenter the password admin
+-    Re-enter the password again
 -    now copy the generated solr files in root folder to our solr server configsets folder by deleting the existing files in server solar files

 -     `rm -rf ../../servers/solr-8.11.4/server/solr/configsets/`